Maximizing Competitive Advantage: An Overview of Bowman's Strategy Clock (plus PPT)

 Bowman’s Strategy Clock in a Nutshell

-Bowman's Strategy Clock is a model that helps companies to analyze their competitive position and potential strategies for improvement.
+Bowman's Strategy Clock is a model that helps companies analyze their competitive position and potential strategies for improvement.
 It is represented by a clock face divided into eight segments, each representing a different competitive position.

-The segments are low cost provider, broad differentiation, focused low cost, focused differentiation, integrated low cost/differentiation, market niche/niche differentiation, market niche/niche low cost, and market niche/niche integrated low cost/differentiation.
+The segments are low-cost provider, broad differentiation, focused low cost, focused differentiation, integrated low cost/differentiation, market niche/niche differentiation, market niche/niche low cost, and market niche/niche integrated low cost/differentiation.

 What are the 8 positions of Bowman's strategy clock?